theastrocat/signclassification/README.md

 * A script was created [here](https://github.com/theastrocat/signclassification/blob/master/src/awstools/LISA_aws_tools.py) to pull each image from the bucket as well as the image dictionary created in the previous step, crop the images, pad them with black to square and then put them back on S3.
 The script has a lower threshold for images (12x12 pixels).

-In all there were 15 classes with about 5500 images ranging from 12x12 to ~150x150 pixels.
+The 15 most populous classes were selected with about 5500 total images ranging from 12x12 to ~150x150 pixels.
 The classes are fairly unbalanced with stop signs making up the majority of the dataset.

 ### Modeling steps:
 * Using the cropped images dictionary created in the above steps, a train/test split is made using [this](https://github.com/theastrocat/signclassification/blob/master/src/awstools/LISA_train_test.py) script.